d-bl/MAE-gf/docs/nets.md

 ## Horizontal net

 [![p-cha]][t-cha]
-Please note: for most of the horizontal nets, the footside on the left and right are best made like <span class="stch">rctPctctPctt</span> covering two rows as shown in the picture on the right.
+Please note: for most of the horizontal nets, the footsides on the left and right are best made like <span class="stch">rctPctctPctt</span> covering two rows as shown in the picture on the right.
 <p style="clear: both"></p>

 [![p-net1a]][t-net1a]  [![p-net1b]][t-net1b]  [![p-net1c]][t-net1c]